 The State trait defines the behavior shared by different post states.
 The state objects are Draft, PendingReview, and Published, and they will all implement the State trait.
 For now, the trait doesn’t have any methods, and we’ll start by defining just the Draft state because that is the state we want a post to start in.

 When we create a new Post, we set its state field to a Some value that holds a Box 1.
 This Box points to a new instance of the Draft struct.
-This ensures whenever we create a new instance of Post, it will start out as a draft.
+This ensures that whenever we create a new instance of Post, it will start out as a draft.
 Because the state field of Post is private, there is no way to create a Post in any other state!
 In the Post::new function, we set the content field to a new, empty String 2.

 Storing the Text of the Post Content

 We saw in Listing 17-11 that we want to be able to call a method named add_text and pass it a &str that is then added as the text content of the blog post.
 We implement this as a method, rather than exposing the content field as pub, so that later we can implement a method that will control how the content field’s data is read.
-The add_text method is pretty straightforward, so let’s add the implementation in Listing 17-13 to the impl Post block:
+The add_text method is pretty straightforward, so let’s add the implementation in Listing 17-13 to the impl Post block.

 src/lib.rs